thomas051083/psd-psw/_events/2_pst-exhibition.md

 #### Act on your I.D.E.A.s
-Stay tuned!
-More information will be updated closer to the PSW!
+Stay tuned.
+More information will be updated closer to the PSW.

 #### Moments of Life - Consultation Clinics
 **Venue: Wellness Centre, One Tampines Hub (Level 3)**